 This deficit is particularly pronounced with regard to cooperation with suppliers, site coordinators, and customers.
 The absence of clearly designed processes that transcend departmental and corporate boundaries, the prevailing chaos in documentation workflow – rife with media format interruptions – and the lack of integration into the existing application landscape all have a negative impact on the quality and productivity of project execution, placing an unnecessary strain on both internal and external employees, and putting the brakes on a company’s overall digitalization strategy.

 Siemens Gas and Power provides turnkey fossil fuel power plant solutions that include combined cycle power plants.
 The effort required for project management on this scale and the level of organisation needed for the data and documents involved is unquestionably immense.
 Siemens manages this with SAP Plant PDM.

-A pivotal step in the digitalisation process was to move the documentation management processes into the cloud in a way that eliminates the need to send documents by e-mail and enter them manually.
-Instead, documents can be made available automatically from SAP Plant PDM, and external feedback and approvals can be synchronised back into the system – both from a stationary workstation and from mobile devices.
+A pivotal step in the digitalization process was to move the documentation management processes into the cloud in a way that eliminates the need to send documents by e-mail and enter them manually.
+Instead, documents can be made available automatically from SAP Plant PDM, and external feedback and approvals can be synchronized back into the system – both from a stationary workstation and from mobile devices.

-The main pillar of this solution is Fabasoft Approve, the fully digitalised and process-driven supplier documentation solution based on cloud computing.
-With Fabasoft Approve, Siemens Gas and Power reaped a host of benefits that include:
+The main pillar of this solution is Approve on Fabasoft PROCECO, the fully digitalized and process-driven supplier documentation solution based on cloud computing.
+With Approve, Siemens Gas and Power reaped a host of benefits that include: